MDABUSAYED1/unis-students-future-XD/README.md

 #### 0013.c - solution to making a transpose matrice
 #### 0014.c - solution to checking if a certain number exists in a matrice
 #### 0015.c - solution to making a string number to reversed ordered decimal value
+#### 0016.c - solution to finding out the total run of a player and max scorer in a 5 match t-20 series